microsoft/fastseq/examples/wmt/README.md

     --beam 4 \
     --lenpen 0.6 \
     --remove-bpe \
-    --gen-subset test
+    --gen-subset test \
+    --post-process-workers 5
 ```
-To get baseline speed number which doesn't use FastSeq optimizations, replace `fastseq-generate-for-fairseq` by `fairseq-generate`.
+To get baseline speed number which doesn't use FastSeq optimizations, replace `fastseq-generate-for-fairseq` by `fairseq-generate` and remove argument `--post-process-workers 5` since it is only provided by fastseq.